 Ultimately, most employee reward ideas don’t work because it’s easy to see through them.
 “If you do this, then I’ll give you this,” is a mistake that many managers make.
 Rewards are meant to be a way to celebrate good work, not coerce people into carrying out specific tasks.

-Drive: The Surprising Truth About What Motivates Us, by Daniel H. Pink, is essential reading to understand the psychology behind human motivation.
-In it, Pink highlights seven negative effects that the ”carrot and stick” approach to rewarding employees can have:
+Drive: The Surprising Truth About What Motivates Us, by Daniel H. Pink, is essential reading for understanding the psychology behind human motivation.
+In it, Pink highlights seven negative effects of the ”carrot and stick” approach to rewarding employees:

 - It can extinguish intrinsic motivation

 - It can crowd out good behaviour